Muelltrenninator/datly/packages/datly_server/bin/legal/privacy.md

 We do **not** collect unrelated personal data (contact lists, device address books, payment data, health or sensitive category data as a matter of design).
 Do not upload photos that contain sensitive personal data about others unless you have lawful consent.

-(These practices reflect GDPR principles such as data minimisation and purpose limitation.) :contentReference[oaicite:0]{index=0}

 ## 3. Purpose & legal bases for processing

 **Primary purpose:** to store and process images for the development, training, evaluation and improvement of AI/ML models and related research/benchmarks.

 **Legal bases (Article 6 GDPR):**

 - **Consent (Art.
 6(1)(a))** — for processing images you actively upload for training purposes we rely on your explicit informed consent at the time of upload.
-Consent is freely given, specific and can be withdrawn. :contentReference[oaicite:1]{index=1}
+Consent is freely given, specific and can be withdrawn.
 - **Legitimate interests / contract (Art.
 6(1)(f)/(b))** — for account management, fraud prevention, security and maintaining the service we rely on legitimate interests and contract where applicable (e.g., if you opt into optional notifications).
 We will document any legitimate-interests assessment where required.

 If the legal basis for a particular processing step differs, we will make that clear at the point of collection.